 This off grid tiny cabins retirement story is a guest post by Michael Scheer – share your tiny house story here too!

-Man Builds Two Off Grid Tiny Cabins for Retirement
+He Built Two Off Grid Tiny Cabins for his Retirement

 Images © Michael Scheer